essif-lab/framework/docs/terms/validation.md

 typeid: validation
 stage: draft
 hoverText: "Validation (of data): the process that a Party uses to determine whether or not that data is valid to be used for some specific purpose(s) of that Party."
-glossaryText: "the process that a %Party% uses to determine whether or not that data is valid to be used for some specific purpose(s) of that %Party%."
+glossaryText: "the process that a %%party|party%% uses to determine whether or not that data is valid to be used for some specific purpose(s) of that %%party|party%%."
 ---

 :::info Editor's note